 It took almost 45 years for the Stock company to reclaim its subsidiary again: After the end of communist rule in Czechoslovakia, Stock became an independent joint-stock company.
 And ultimately, its Italian parent company, as the former owner, took over the majority of shares in 1993.

 Although the taste is very much on the herbal side, the liqueur feels well-balanced.
-When served neat, the spicy taste is best accompanied by a fresh lemon peel.
+When served neat, the spicy and herbal taste is best paired with a fresh lemon peel.

 Because the flavor of Fernet Stock is so similar to other Fernet, it's an excellent replacement for Fernet Branca in cocktails and when served neat.